janamano/multi-copy-paste/README.md

 npm install
 ```

-Open extionsion.ts on vscode and press F5 to run it
+Open extension.ts on vscode and press F5 to run it

 ```
 Ctrl+c or cmd+c to copy